-The Adviser will pay a monthly sub-advisory fee to NIMNA, as Sub-Adviser, at the annual rate of 0.30% of the value of the fund's average daily net assets.
+The Adviser pays a monthly sub-advisory fee to NIMNA, as Sub-Adviser, at the annual rate of 0.25% of the value of the fund's average daily net assets.
 The Adviser, and not the fund, pays the Sub-Adviser's fee rate.
+For the fund's fiscal period from May 18, 2023 (commencement of operations) through February 29, 2024, and the fiscal year ended February 28, 2025, the fees payable by the Adviser to the Sub-Adviser, the reduction, if any, in the amount of the fee paid due to fee waivers and/or expense reimbursements by the Sub-Adviser and the net fees paid by the fund were as follows: